DPGAlliance/publicgoods-candidates/README.md

 ## 🛠 Development

-Refer to [docs/development.md](docs/development.md) for information related to doing development with this repository.
+Refer to the [Development Guide](https://unicef.github.io/publicgoods-candidates/development/) for information related to doing development with this repository.

 ## :memo: License